AkshatBan/Buckymon-Go/Documentation/API_Documentation.md

 }
 ```

-The backend will return a list of events that the user has **NOT** completed yet, each event will have the following format
+The backend will return a list of events that the user has **ALREADY** completed yet, each event will have the following format

 ```
 {